Wallingford Accessible Boat Club Create Permanent Home with Help from Greenford

 - May 19

-- 2 min read
+- 1 min read

 Searching for a new home in southeast Oxfordshire, the charity called upon the help of Greenford to produce a permanent, accessible and bespoke solution for the future.
-Now housed beside the Wallingford outdoor pool, Greenford were able to produce the correct accessibility needs for guests to use the boats.
+Now housed beside the Wallingford outdoor pool, Greenford were able to produce the correct accessibility needs for guests to use the boat.

 "A huge thank you to Greenford for their incredible support and professionalism in producing these essential, accessible features”